 This small town has been given the orange flag award by the Italian Touring Club.
 It’s a beautiful example of a relaxing spot to kick back for a couple of days.
 There’s a ridge in the city on a tufa giving access to a panoramic view of the surroundings.
-As well as the area is famous for producing products of great quality.
-Which exports all over the world and even throughout Italy.
+The area is also famous for producing food and drink of great quality, which is sold all over the world and throughout Italy.
 Falanghina, a DOC designated wine, and Annurca, a high quality oil, are just a couple of examples.
 Many buildings in the city are well worth visiting.
-The Cathedral of the Assumption is particularly lovely, completed in 970 AD.
+The Cathedral of the Assumption, completed in 970 AD, is particularly lovely.
 The frescos of the Ducal Castle are also magnificent and the castle was built by the Longobards.

 MATERA – BASILICATA

 In 2019, Matera was named the European Capital of Culture.
-It is also named the city of the stones, for its rock carved historical center.
+It is also called the city of stones, due its historical center carved out of rock.
 This is located next to a massive gorge, cut deep into the rock dividing the territory.
-The historical area is the main area that people come to visit in the city., called the Sassi, and home to the Sasso Barisano which is the heart of the old city area.
-Also the second area looks as a makeshift amphitheater with cave home carved into the rock, called Sasso Cavesoso.
+The historical area is the most important to visit.
+It’s called the Sassi, and home to the Sasso Barisano, which is the heart of the old city area.
 This city is protected by UNESCO and is home to many famous churches, such as San Pietro Barisano.
 It’s the biggest church made of rock in the city and has been recently restored to its former glory.

 ALTAMURA – APULIA